eszaher/ICLR2026/README.md

 # PCG: Perceptual Counterfactual Geodesics

 A PyTorch implementation of **Perceptual Counterfactual Geodesics (PCG)** for generating semantically meaningful counterfactual explanations on high-dimensional image data.
-PCG traces geodesics in the latent space of a GAN under a robust perceptual metric, producing on-manifold, perceptually-aligned perturbations.
+PCG traces geodesics in the latent space of a StyleGAN2 under a robust perceptual metric, producing on-manifold, semantically-aligned, perturbations.

 ---